 Biosensors containing sensitizing elements for nitrates and phosphates are becoming commonplace in the fight against water pollutants.
-Another important application is made to find chemical and hazardous biological samples for the full force.
+Another important application is made to find chemical and hazardous biological samples for full force.
 Which can be used as a bioweapon.

 #2.
 Medicine, Clinical and Diagnostic Application:

 The main areas of biosensors are medicine and clinical and diagnostic applications.
 Electrochemical-based biosensors are used in biochemical labs and clinics to monitor and measure glucose levels and lactic acid.

 Commercial biosensors are becoming very popular in the field of personal health care.
 Self-monitoring of blood glucose, in particular, the main advantage of this method is that it cannot contaminate the blood sample and it is undone for more accurate results.

 In the agricultural sector, biosensors are commonly used for the discovery of pesticides.

 #4.
 Industrial Applications: